 One group will consist of all beginners plus anyone who has no interest in following the deeper path of Nei Gong, this group will focus on gentle Qi Gong exercises.

 The second group is for everyone else following the Nei Gong process of transformation, this will include more challenging exercises.

-The first hour is mostly Nei Gong work, we may for example start with the standard Wuji standing posture followed by relaxing through Sung breathing and aligning the body correctly.
+During Nei Gong work, we may for example start with a Wuji standing posture to align and relax the body through Sung (letting go).
 Bad posture compresses the joints and closes the energy gates, combine this with mental tension or stress and the Qi (life force) will not flow as it should, causing stagnation which can lead to physical illness over time.

-Then we will study something from the syllabus, such as Qigong or Daoyins tailoring the exercises to the level of the student.
-When I feel everyone has understood that particular exercise I will introduce something else in the coming week, then over the months we will revisit that particular exercise.
+We may then study something from the syllabus, such as Wu Xing Qi Gong exercises tailoring them to the level of the student.
+When I feel everyone has understood that particular exercise for their level, I will introduce something else in the coming weeks, then over the months we will revisit that particular exercise.

-Sometimes I will use a white board in order to explain the theory of that exercise, it's important to study the theory of the art as well as the practice, I've witnessed students start by just 'dipping their toe in' then over time becoming fascinated by the Daoist arts (On the news page is a list of recommend reading).
+Also it's important to study the theory of the art as well as the practice, I've witnessed students start by just 'dipping their toe in' then over time becoming fascinated by the Daoist Arts (On the news page is a list of recommend reading).